Do you know how to prune knockout roses? The family of Knockout® roses is one of the hottest plants to hit the market in the last few years.

 When Is The Best Time To Prune Knockout Roses?

 The “when to prune knockout roses” depends on where you live.
 In the south, they can be pruned (this includes Double Knock Outs) almost at anytime.
 However, as a general rule the best time to prune a Knock Out rose shrub like most roses is in early spring.

 Using sharp sterilized pruners like these, cut out, prune and remove any broken canes, stems or dead wood due to winter storms to get them ready for the growing season.

 Tools Needed Knockout Roses Pruning – Heading Back & Rejuvenating

 Pruning roses comes with some preparation, like getting your tools ready.
 Getting the timing right plays an important part.

-The tools you’ll need for pruning canes and dead wood are lopping shears, small, sharp hand bypass pruners and gloves.
+The tools you’ll need for pruning canes and dead wood are lopping shears, small, sharp hand bypass pruners and heavy gloves.
 No hedge trimmers!